mucyildiz/Calculator/README.md

 `getArrayOfTokens(input)`<br />
 getArrayOfTokens takes in a string input and returns an array with each token having it's own index e.g. '3.56+4' becomes ['3.56', '+', '4'].
 <br /> <br />
-**fixParentheses**<br />
+**fixParenthesesMultiplication**<br />
-`fixParentheses(tokenArray)`<br />
+`fixParenthesesMultiplication(tokenArray)`<br />
-fixParentheses takes in an array of tokens and fixes all edge cases for parentheses and returned the array with all the edge cases accounted for.
-For example, our postfix evaluation algorithm does not know what to do when we have a situation like x(y), which should mean x times y.
-So we simply convert it as such.
-This method returns an array with every problematic parentheses situation converted into a friendlier version of the same situation.
+fixParentheses takes in an array of tokens and fixes the problem of parentheses multiplication.
+For example if we had x(y), we would convert it to x\*(y).
+This makes it easier for our postfix evaluation algorithm to understand the problem is one concerning multiplication.
+This method returns an array where all parentheses multiplication problems have '\*' inserted in the correct positions.
 <br /> <br />
 **fixNegativeNumbers** <br />
 `fixNegativeNumbers(tokenArray)` <br />